alan-venv/umbral-socket/README.md

 Below are basic examples for the server and client.

 ### Server
-Example of how to start a server that receives data, prints it to the console, and queues it in a SegQueue.
+Example of how to start a server that receives data, prints it to the console, and pushes it in a Vec.

 ```rust
 use std::{io::Result, sync::Arc};